maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/when-register-to-vote.md

 priority: "Minor"
 ---

-**Fill out a [voter registration form](http://registertovote.ca.gov/) no later than Monday, October 19, 2020 for the Tuesday, November 3, 2020 General Election.**
+**Fill out a [voter registration form](http://registertovote.ca.gov/) no later than 15 days before Election Day.**

 It is important that your voter registration application be filled out completely and:
-- Submitted online no later than Monday, October 19, 2020; or
+- Submitted online no later than 15 days beofre the election; or
-- Postmarked or hand-delivered to your county elections office no later than Monday, October 19, 2020.
+- Postmarked or hand-delivered to your county elections office no later than 15 days before the election.

 Even if you missed the voter registration deadline, it isn't too late to vote.
 With [Same-Day Voter Registration](#menu-item-missed-the-voter-registration-deadline-you-can-still-register-and-vote), you can register up to and on Election Day.